schmidt-x/ValidationAPI/README.md

           "Name": "START_TIME_RANGE",
           "Type": "Between",
           "Value": [ "2025-01-01T00:00:00Z", "now-00:01" ],
-          "ErrorMessage": "Start time must be at least 1 minute in the past and no earlier than January 1, 2025."
+          "ErrorMessage": "Start time must be at least 1 minute in the past and no earlier than January 1, 2025 (UTC)."
         }
       ]
     },